ozairs/apiconnect-install/blue-green/README.md

     and run the command
     ```
-    apicup subsys exec analytics create-s3-repo myrepo US bucket myrepo.s3repo.com access_key secret_key my_folder "" "" ""
+    apicup subsys exec analytics create-s3-repo myrepo US bucket http://MINIO_HOST:9000 access_key secret_key /tmp "" "" ""
     ```

-3. Verify the repository is created
+4. Verify the repository is created
     ```
     apicup subsys exec analytics list-repos
     ```

-4. Switch to the Kubernetes context to the Green stack (ie `export KUBECONFIG=path_to_kubeconfig`).
-Perform the backup with the command:
+5. Perform the backup with the command:
     ```
-    > apicup subsys exec analytics backup all mybackup myrepo ""
+    apicup subsys exec analytics backup all mybackup myrepo ""
     ```
     Make sure the backup completed successfully.
 Use the command `apicup subsys exec analytics list-backups myrepo` to verify the backup.

-5. Switch the Kubernetes context to the Blue stack (ie `export KUBECONFIG=path_to_kubeconfig`).
-Perform the restore with the command:
+6. Switch the Kubernetes context to the **Blue** stack (ie `export KUBECONFIG=path_to_kubeconfig`).

+7. Create an S3 repository using the exact same command as before `apicup subsys exec analytics create-s3-repo myrepo US bucket http://MINIO_HOST:9000 access_key secret_key /tmp "" "" ""`

+8. Perform the restore with the command:

     ```
-    > apicup subsys exec analytics restore all mybackup myrepo  "" true
+    apicup subsys exec analytics restore all mybackup myrepo "" true
     ```
     Make sure the backup completed successfully.
 The backup file will be copied into the s3 repository.

-6. The restore should complete in a few minutes.
+9. The restore should complete in a few minutes.
 Change any static host entries on your machine to validate access to the Analytics service.

 ## 1.11.
 Upgrading the Blue API Connect Stack